-I'll just get this out of the way really quick, but you guessed it, my
+I'll just get this out of the way really quick, but you

 bike broke again.
 Wow, it's amazing to me how bad things keep